 CBT group therapy works on the basis of the following:

-Your negative thinking patterns are identified and challenged and your belief systems can be tested through behavioral experiments.
-While this can seem discomforting at first, it gives way to new perspectives and experiences, challenging and reshaping the old, negative ways.
+- Cognitive Restructuring: You identify your negative thinking patterns to challenge your belief systems can be tested through behavioral experiments.
+While this can seem discomforting at first, it gives way to new perspectives and experiences, challenging and reshaping the old, negative ways within a supportive community.

-CBT group therapy provides a safe environment for you and fellow members to come together and share experiences.
-This reduces feelings of loneliness and isolation while providing a sense of belonging and community.
+- Normalization: You and fellow members come together and share experiences.
+This reduces feelings of loneliness and isolation and provides a sense of belonging and community.

-In CBT group therapy, you develop collaborative relationships with others, which contributes to your healing and enriches your interpersonal life.
+- Collaborative Relationships: You develop collaborative relationships with others, which contribute to your healing experience and enrich your interpersonal life.

-You are encouraged to face your fears in a supportive setting.
-As you do so, you will receive support and encouragement from fellow members that will allow you to overcome your fears.
+- In-Vivo Exposure: You are encouraged to face your fears in a supportive setting.
+As you do so, you will receive support and encouragement from fellow members that goes a long way in overcoming your fears.

 - Anxiety disorders